 - Identification.
 First, someone identifies the issue and decides to report it.

 - Someone creates the request.
-This turns into a work request which will appear on your CMMS.
-You should evaluate its criticality, the existing plans for that asset, the age of the asset and the severity of the issue, as well as your budget, before turning it into a work order.
+This turns into a work request which will appear on your maintenance management platform.
+You should evaluate its criticality, the existing plans for that asset, the age of the asset and the severity of the issue, as well as your resources, before turning it into a work order.

 - Prioritise & schedule.
 After the request is accepted, the maintenance planner will prioritise the task and schedule it accordingly.